-As soon as AI systems influence our daily life – and in many ways they already do – it becomes essential to design them to act in a beneficial way now and looking forward.
+As soon as AI systems influence our daily life – and in many ways they already do – it becomes essential to design them to act in a beneficial way: now and looking forward.
 Establishing ethics as an integral part of design, economics, engineering and development will take time and lots of dedicated work.
-The constant increase in intelligence makes work on ethical system a relevant issue long before ASI has been attained.
-A system does not need to be super-intelligent to cause serious issues.
-For example as the autonomy in operation of those agents increas- es utterly new questions for example in the area of accountability for action will arise.
+The constant increase in intelligence makes work on ethical systems a relevant issue long before artificial superintelligence has been attained.
+A system does not need to be superintelligent to cause serious issues.
+For example, as the autonomy in the operation of those agents increases, entirely new questions, for example, in the area of accountability for action, will arise.

 we believe that…

-Technology & ethics have to be established as a singular vision to enable beneficial artificial outcomes.
-We believe, that future development of AI must serve an overall purpose.
+Technology & ethics have to be established as a singular vision to enable beneficial outcomes of AI.
+We believe that the future development of AI must serve an overall purpose.
 It must preserve and enhance human life, as well as preserve and enhance the planet and its eco-system.
-There are great chances for AI to do so, but there are also numer-ous risks where AI could lead to an extremely negative outcome.
-It is of utmost importance to focus our efforts on the positive chances AI can enable us and to specifi- cally target the risks that might occur so that they can be avoided.
-We do not believe it is a viable option to consider reversing or degenerating the develop-ment of AI, as the pace of development is already fairly high.
+There are great chances for AI to do so, but there are also numerous risks where AI could lead to an extremely negative outcome.
+It is of utmost importance to focus our efforts on the positive chances AI can enable us and to specifically target the risks that might occur, so that they can be avoided.
+We do not believe it is a viable option to consider reversing or degenerating the development of AI, as the pace of development is already fairly high.
 This unavoidable development strengthens our focus and the overall relevance on working towards the beneficial use of AI.